joewilliams/drank/README.md

 ### Drank

 Drank is a service discovery daemon for Docker.
 Drank advertises container hosts, containers and their service state to ZooKeeper for consumption.
 Drank is a "soft state" service.
 Stopping drank will cause the data it advertises to ZK to drop out.
 On start up drank will consume docker data again and repopulate ZK.
-Drank creates a session and ephemeral node for the container node where drank is running as well as a session and ephemeral node for each container.
+Drank creates a session and ephemeral node for the container host where drank is running as well as a session and ephemeral node for each container.

 #### Usage